Veronika Fischer

-Veronika Fischer, also called Vroni (born 28 July 1951 in Wölfis), is a German singer.
+Veronika Fischer, also called Vroni (born 28 July 1951), is a German singer.

 Life

 Fischer was born in the Thuringian municipality of Wölfis (near Gotha).
 She began to study at the Hochschule für Musik Carl Maria von Weber in 1968 with Hanns Petersen.
 She also appeared with various bands such as the Fred-Herfter-Combo and 1970 with the Stern-Combo Meißen.
 In 1973 her first LP was released with the group Panta Rhei, which was jazz-oriented, among others Herbert Dreilich, Ed Swillms and Henning Protzmann, who later founded the group Karat.
 The titles Nachts and Blues were successful in hit parades like the Beatkiste.

 Fischer graduated in music studies with the Staatsexamen as a soloist for chanson and musical.
 One year later, she founded the group Veronika Fischer & Band.
 In this volume, Franz Bartzsch (piano, keyboard, singing) was responsible for most compositions and arrangements.
 On the LP Veronika Fischer & Band, the guitarist and singer Johannes Biebl also contributed.
 In 1974 the blues appeared from the last opportunity, which was also released on numerous compilations.
 Her first solo album was released in 1975, when she also won the first place of the Year's Parade.
 Their next Amiga records sold more than 1.5 million times, making Fischer the most successful singer in East Germany.
 In 1977, Fischer's companionship split to start a solo career as 4 hp.
 Fischer formed a new band around Thomas Natschinski.
 From 1979, she worked again with Franz Bartzsch.
 At the end of the 1970s, she played with two albums of Reinhard Lakomy with music for children (the 1978 song title and Die Traumzauberbaum 1980).
 In 1979, her son Benjamin was born.